sitbtprm/BTPRM-HandsOn/README.md

 ## Overview

 Come and experience how Responsibility Management service in BTP is now helping BTP app to model enterprise responsibilities for a user easily.
-With it’s strong Query APIs and easy modelling of data , the RM service will soon become the central place for responsibility modelling for business user.
+With it’s strong Query APIs and easy modelling of data , the RM service will soon become the central place for responsibility modelling for business user

 ![Alt text](images/use-case.png)